chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ## 2.18 About HTTP Error Responses

-ORDS can be configured to generate HTTP error responses *exclusively* in `HTML` or `JSON` format (the default setting is "Auto").
+You may configure ORDS to generate HTTP error responses exclusively in `HTML` or `JSON` format (the default setting is "Auto").
 You can modify the error response format by issuing the following ORDS CLI commands:

 | Format | Command |
 | ------ | ------- |